xwmx/nb/README.md

 ##### Optional

-`notes` leverages standard command line tools and works in standard Linux / Unix environments. `notes` also checks the environment for some additional optional tools and uses them to enhance the experience whenever they are available.
+`nb` leverages standard command line tools and works in standard Linux / Unix environments. `nb` also checks the environment for some additional optional tools and uses them to enhance the experience whenever they are available.